mbcarbonetto/qiime2-session/Hands-on.md

 Metadata columns can contain categorical or numerical values.
 Theay should also include labels.

+You can follow this [link](https://docs.qiime2.org/2018.2/tutorials/metadata/) to learn more about metadata in QIIME2

 Even if we are not doing it during this session, it is good practice to perform a validation of the mapping file.
 To do that you can use Keemei, which is a  Google Sheets add-on for validating tabular bioinformatics file formats.
 Instructions for installation and usage can be found [here](https://keemei.qiime2.org/)

+### 1. Import data- Create an artifact

-### 1.Quality filtering, denoising and feature picking using DADA2
+### 2.Quality filtering, denoising and feature picking using DADA2